The Task Force on Climate-Related Financial Disclosures (TCFD)

 The TCFD and Scenario Planning: A Key to Success in the Low-Carbon Economy.

 The Intergovernmental Panel on Climate Change predicted that the world will likely warm up by 2°C by 2050.
-This would have a devastating impact on the planet, and organizations need to be prepared for the risks and opportunities that this presents.
+This would have a devastating impact on the planet, and organisations need to be prepared for the risks and opportunities that this presents.

 While quantitative scenario planning is a valuable tool for understanding the potential impacts of climate change, it is also the most poorly adopted element of the TCFD reporting framework.
 Quantitative scenario analysis can be more complex and time-consuming to develop and implement than qualitative scenario planning.
 Additionally, quantitative scenario planning requires access to a large amount of data, which can be challenging to obtain, particularly for investment funds.

 Investment funds face additional challenges in quantitative reporting because they may have stakes in multiple sectors and firms, each requiring scenario planning.
 This is a significant undertaking, and investment funds will likely need to develop specific tools and resources to enable quantitative scenario planning.
 As a result, qualitative scenario planning is now the most common approach to scenario analysis.
 This involves creating qualitative descriptions of different events without using numerical data.
-Moreover, the FCA now requires organizations to quantify their activities’ value at risk (VaR).
+Moreover, the FCA now requires organisations to quantify their activities’ value at risk (VaR).

 Scenario Planning Under Strategy and Risk Management

 Scenario Planning can assist both the strategy and risk management pillars of the TCFD framework.
 Scenario Planning in the strategy pillar can help firms identify and assess potential risks and opportunities linked with climate change.
-This information can then guide the organization’s long-term strategy and planning.
+This information can then guide the organisation’s long-term strategy and planning.

 Who Are the Stakeholders of the TCFD Framework?